34 Weeks Pregnant

 Symptoms and Body Changes at 34 Weeks

-The biggest thing you’ll notice in this 34th week is the reduction of pressure on your chest and lungs.
+The biggest thing you’ll notice in this thirty-fourth week is the reduction of pressure on your chest and lungs.
 This is due to your baby moving down into the pelvis area.
 Your uterus should be close to 5 ½ inches above your belly button.
-Your belly button should be extremely sensitive too, and you might notice it looks more like an outie than an innie.
-Most women are experiencing painful heartburn.
-Heartburn is due to acidity levels raising after each kick from your baby.
-Swelling in your hands, wrists, face, legs, ankles and feet is increasing.
-If the swelling is accompanied by severe headaches, dizziness and/or fainting you should contact your healthcare provider immediately as this could be the cause of preeclampsia.
-The swelling is due to water retention, and believe it or not, the way to reduce it is to continue drinking water.
+Your belly button is probably extremely sensitive too, and you may notice that if it wasn’t an “outie” before, it is now.
+Some women have heartburn due to relaxation of the muscles in the lower esophagus.
+Swelling in your hands, wrists, face, legs, ankles, and feet is likely increasing.
+If the swelling is accompanied by severe headaches, dizziness, or pain your upper abdomen, you should contact your healthcare provider, as this could be a sign of pre-eclampsia.
+The swelling is due to water retention, and believe it or not, the way to reduce it is to continue drinking more water.
 Drinking less water only makes the situation worse.
-Just a few more weeks and these pregnancy symptoms will be gone.

-As your baby continues to grow in length and weight, he or she should be weighing close to 5 ½ lbs and measuring between 15 ½ and 17 ½ inches.
-The lungs should be one of a few organs that are not fully matured, and the other organs should be mature or close to it.
+As your baby continues to grow in length and weight, he or she should weigh close to five pounds and measure between 15 ½ and 17 ½ inches.
+Most of the organs are almost fully matured, with the exception of the lungs.
 The facial features are very distinct at this point.
-Ultrasounds, especially 4D ultrasounds should give you an idea as to what your baby will look like after birth.
-As the fat continues to build under the skin, your baby is looking a bit plumper.
+As the fat continues to build under the skin, your baby is looking a bit plumper and is taking on his or her mature facial characteristics.
 He or she will continue to grow as the due date approaches.
 You may notice too that he or she is still getting the hiccups.
-This is normal as they haven’t mastered the breathing and swallowing patterns yet.
+This is normal.

 Pregnancy Week 34 Tips

-If you’re experiencing heartburn, try eating 6-7 small meals per day instead of 2-3 large meals.
-Also, try to avoid wearing uncomfortable tight-fitting clothes and instead find loose, baggy clothes.
-This can help reduce discomfort as you lay around, walk or do just about anything.
-If there isn’t anyone around to massage you, make an appointment.
-A pregnancy massage can really help alleviate many pains.
-This can help reduce swelling, as well as pain throughout your body.
-This week should be the cutoff date for maternity photos as it gets tougher to move about for photoshoots and bellies should already be prominent.
-If you’re interested in cord blood banking, this is the last week you have until you must register.
-Hang in there Mom!
+If you’re experiencing heartburn, try eating six or seven small meals per day instead of two or three large meals.
+Also, try to avoid wearing uncomfortable tight-fitting clothes and instead find loose, baggy clothes to help reduce discomfort.
+If there isn’t anyone around to massage you, make an appointment with a masseuse.
+This can help reduce swelling and pain throughout your body.
+Hang in there, Mom!
 It’s almost over!
 Next is pregnancy at 35 weeks.